OECD cuts global economic outlook amid omicron scare | DW | 01.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The OECD says recovery is being held back by supply bottlenecks and labor shortages.
-Calling for swifter vaccinations, it warns growth could be further derailed by the new COVID-19 variant.
+Calling for swifter vaccinations, it warns growth could be further derailed by new variant omicron.

 The global recovery has lost momentum and is becoming increasingly uneven, the Organization for Economic Cooperation and Development (OECD) said in its latest economic outlook Wednesday, adding that the emergence of the omicron variant could threaten recovery.